 In the case of Merlin’s Sangraal, it takes life rather than gives life.
 This anti-Ori – and also anti-Ascended – weapon’s red crystal/stone harks back to the blood of Jesus that is associated with the Holy Grail.
 The word “Sangraal’s” etymology has also been changed by some, like the 15th-century writer John Hardyng, to mean “holy blood” and not “holy grail”.

 The rich tapestry of mythologies and legends used within the overarching lore of Stargate SG-1 and Stargate Atlantis is further enriched by the original use of the Arthurian legends.
-Rather than overly complicating the mythology, the themes of sacrifice and devotion that seep in from the Medieval Arthurian legends suits the fight against the Ori perfectly.
+Rather than overly complicating the mythology, the themes of sacrifice and devotion that seep in from the Medieval Arthurian legends suit the fight against the Ori perfectly.

 The cost of your membership has allowed us to mentor new writers and allowed us to reflect the diversity of voices within fandom.
 None of this is possible without you.
 Thank you. 🙂